JANICE P. BIGGERS

 Now, thanks to the 1772 Foundation, Historic Columbus will be able to provide a Rehabilitation Loan of $75,000 for their exterior renovation of the three properties.
 The exterior work will be completed and funds will be repaid by October of this year.
 Then, the 1772 Foundation grant funds will be put back to work in the JPB Revolving-Redevelopment Fund for another project, and so on, and so on.

 Our short term goal to preserve the three High Uptown houses will be met by the end of this year thanks to SEE Properties, Ken Henson, and the 1772 Foundation!
 Historic Columbus’ long term goals and vision remain focused on the expansion of existing loan programs into The Mill District and revolving more of the remaining historic properties within High Uptown and the four historic neighborhoods that comprise The Mill District.

 This great High Uptown activity coupled with the recent news of Mercer Medical School’s river location, the coming new hotel at City Mills, and the redevelopment of Chase Homes is incredible news for making a transformation of the Second Avenue corridor into the strong entrance into our city that it should be.
 The momentum is real!

-Historic Columbus' Revolving-Redevelopment Fund was started in 1968 with a $25,000 donation from the Junior League of Columbus.
-The first property acquired and revolved in the fund was The Folly, a National Historic Landmark.
-Since that time, Historic Columbus has revolved 83 properties and returned over $14 million back to the Muscogee County tax roles.
+The Janice P. Biggers Revolving-Redevelopment Fund was created in 1968 and since that time, Historic Columbus has revolved over 80 properties and returned over $14 million to the Muscogee County tax roles.

 1523 Third Avenue